-Students must maintain grade point averages (GPAs) of at least 3.25 every semester.
+Students must maintain grade point averages (GPAS) of at least 3.25.
 The GPA reflects all course work graded A through F and "absent" (AB).
-It excludes courses with grades of credit (CR), no credit (NC), incomplete (I), deferred (DF), satisfactory (S), or unsatisfactory (U); and excludes course work completed at other institutions; and undergraduate courses taken for credit in semester hours.
+It excludes courses with grades of credit (CR), no credit (NC), incomplete (1), deferred (DF), satisfactory (s), or unsatisfactory (U); and excludes course work completed at other institutions; and undergraduate courses taken for credit in semester hours.